 05.05 Incorporating Other Documents.

 Documents from the NRC or other agencies may be incorporated by reference into IM documents when necessary to implement the inspection programs.
+However, ROP program documents should not be used to establish or clarify regulatory requirements as the process outlined in IMC 0040 differs from processes used to publish documents such as Regulatory Guides, NUREGs, and Generic Communications.

-05.06 Requests for Guidance, New Documents and Revisions.
+05.06 Requests for Guidance, New Documents, and Revisions.

-equests for clarifications on inspection governance new existing documents applicable to the IM should be initiated using the feedback process as described in IMC 0801, “Inspection Program Feedback Process” This process track the requests through the evaluation and editing periods.
+To the greatest extent possible, requests for clarifications on inspection governance in new and existing documents applicable to the IM should be initiated using the feedback process as described in IMC 0801, “Inspection Program Feedback Process.”
+This process tracks the requests from initial submission through the evaluation and editing periods.

-Requests for clarification on inspection program governance, new documents, and revisions to existing documents other than those applicable to the ROP will be addressed to the Chief, NRR/DRO/IRIB, or NRR/DRO/IRAB, for reactor inspection and oversight programs or to the applicable manager in NMSS or NSIR.
+Requests for clarification on inspection program governance, new documents, and revisions to existing documents other than those applicable to the ROP will be addressed to the Chief, NRR/DRO/IRIB, or NRR/DRO/IRAB, (for reactor inspection and oversight programs) or to the applicable manager in NMSS or NSIR.

 0040-06 DOCUMENT PREPARATION AND PROCESSING